linux-system-roles/firewall/README.md

 Examples of Options
 -------------------
 By default, any changes will be applied immediately, and to the permanent settings.
-If you want the changes to apply immediately but not permanently, use `permanent: no`.
-Conversely, use `runtime: no`.
+If you want the changes to apply immediately but not permanently, use `permanent: false`.
+Conversely, use `runtime: false`.

 Permit TCP traffic for port 80 in default zone, in addition to any existing
 configuration: